 Below, please find our detailed point-by-point responses (indicated with “R”) to the reviewer comments and suggestions.
 We have numbered each comment and reply for easy reference and have indicated the line(s) (“L”) where the changes have been made in the manuscript.

-A revised version of our manuscript has been uploaded through the ECOSYSTEMS MANUSCRIPT CENTRAL.

-With these changes, we hope that the manuscript will now be suitable for publication in ECOSYSTEMS.
+Whether you need anything further clarification, please do not hesitate to ask.
+We keep looking forward to receiving news.

 Sincerely,

 Antonio J. Pérez-Luque and co-authors.

 Reviewer: 1 #1.
 L60-L75 (and throughout): I think referring to severe droughts as “natural” is not a good approach as severe droughts, especially in the last few decades have been intensified by human-caused climate change.
 Additionally, the way this paragraph is worded the authors make it sound like climate is a natural drivers, which historically it was, but human-caused climate change has severely altered climate.
 The idea that climate change is a challenge to these forests is a main point of the paper so why would the authors refer to changing climates as “natural”.
 Perhaps the authors could make the distinction at the beginning of the paragraph between the human-caused climate change and human-caused land-use change.
 And make a distinction that natural variation in climate exerts pressures on these forests but recent acceleration of climate change is now having a much bigger influence than historical climate variation.

 R1.
 Thanks for this suggestion.
 We agree with reviewer that it’s important to make a distinction between natural and human-caused climate change.
-We have include this distinction in the text and rewrite some parts of the paragraph to accommodate this point.
+We have included this distinction in the text and rewrite some parts of the paragraph to accommodate this point.
 See LXX

 #2.
 L110 – reviewed historical…